Official IOCCC rules

 directories.
 Your submission

-MAY create subdirectories below the current directory, or in /tmp
+MAY create subdirectories below the submission directory, or in /tmp

 ,